All Episodes

 They were, of course, very restricted by the Israeli military, and that remains the case.

-They're designed to create rioting and they're death traps allowing Israeli soldiers to shoot these kids.
+They are death traps, allowing Israeli soldiers to shoot these kids.

-The UN backed IPC concluded the worst case scenario of famine is unfolding across the Gaza Strip.
+The UN-backed IPC concluded the worst case scenario of famine is unfolding across the Gaza Strip.

 That's obviously true.

-But what are you, what are you seeing?
+But what are you seeing?

-Where, at what stage of malnutrition that you saw people?
+At what stage of malnutrition that you saw people?

 Oh, severe.